F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 .. include:: /_static/reuse/k8s-version-added-1_1.rst

-The `Kubernetes namespace`_ allows you to create/manage multiple cluster environments.
+The Kubernetes `Namespace`_ allows you to create/manage multiple cluster environments.
 The |kctlr-long| can manage all namespaces; a single namespace; or pretty much anything in between.

 When :ref:`creating a BIG-IP front-end virtual server <kctlr-create-vs>` for a `Service`_, you can: